mas-vi/Chaos-Game/README.md

 ## Usage

 Choose a triangle and a random point.
-The app wil begging drawing the figure.
-Use Space to pause/unpause or the Red Button to reset the app.
+The app will begin drawing the figure.
+Use the spacebar to pause/unpause or the red button to reset the app.

+## Screenshot

 ![Picture of a Sierpiński triangle generated using this app](https://i.ibb.co/6wQMdxQ/Screenshot-16.png)